Canonical Lifts in Multisymplectic De Donder-Weyl Hamiltonian Field Theories: Preliminaries

 \subsection{Lifting transformations and vector fields onto the configuration bundle}

 Classical field theories often exhibit symmetries that are associated with diffeomorphisms on the base manifold $M$ (e.g., spacetime diffeomorphisms).
 In order to lift these base space transformations (on $M$) to the Hamiltonian multiphase space $J^1\pi^*$, we must first discuss how to lift such diffeomorphisms on $M$ to the configuration bundle $\pi\colon E\to M$ (see \cite{GGR-2022,GR-2023}).
+Note that it is not always the case that canonical lifts exist from $M$ to $E$; for such lifts to exist, it is necessary that $E$ is a bundle with some additional natural structure.
+For instance, as in Yang--Mills and in several other relevant bosonic field theories in physics, $E$ is a tensor bundle over $M$ for which it is well-known that the canonical lifts from $M$ to $E$ exist; as another example, such as in Einstein--Cartan theory discussed in Section \ref{Einstein-Cartan}, $E$ is the bundle of frames and spin connections which is also natural.